 Impact

 The vulnerability is a use‑after‑free flaw in the Views layer of Google Chrome.
 It allows an attacker who has already compromised the renderer process to execute code that bypasses Chrome’s site isolation safeguards.
-This capability can be abused to access data from other sites or to tamper with cross‑origin page content, effectively breaking the isolation that protects distinct web origins.
-The weakness is classified as CWE‑416.
+Based on the description of bypassing site isolation, it is inferred that the attacker could obtain or tamper with content from other sites, effectively breaking the isolation that protects distinct web origins.
+The weakness is classified as both CWE‑416 and CWE‑825.

 Affected Systems